tc39/proposal-function-pipe-flow/README.md

     that.trigger('asyncCanceled', query);
 };

-// From typeahead.js@0.11.1/src/bloodhound/bloodhound.js
+// From typeahead.js@0.11.1/src/bloodhound/bloodhound.js:
-// “if max size is less than 0, provide a noop cache” sync = sync || noop;
+// “if max size is less than 0, provide a noop cache”. sync = sync || noop;
 async = async || noop;
 sync(this.remote ? local.slice() : local);

-// From typeahead.js@0.11.1/src/bloodhound/lru_cache.js
+// From typeahead.js@0.11.1/src/bloodhound/lru_cache.js:
-// “if max size is less than 0, provide a noop cache” if (this.maxSize <= 0) {
+// “if max size is less than 0, provide a noop cache”. if (this.maxSize <= 0) {
     this.set = this.get = $.noop;
 }

-// From verdaccio@5.1.6/packages/middleware/src/middleware.ts
+// From verdaccio@5.1.6/packages/middleware/src/middleware.ts:
 errorReportingMiddleware(req, res, noop);

-// From Odoo v15.0 addons/bus/static/src/js/services/bus_service.js
+// From Odoo v15.0 addons/bus/static/src/js/services/bus_service.js:
 Promise.resolve(this._audio.play()).catch(noop);

-// From ClickHouse v21.10.2.15-stable website/js/docsearch.js
+// From ClickHouse v21.10.2.15-stable website/js/docsearch.js:
 if (this.$hint.length === 0) {
   this.setHint = this.getHint = this.clearHint = this.clearHintIfInvalid = noop;
 }